Travel in classical antiquity: Religion and health

 Lycurgus Consulting the Pythia (1835/1845), as imagined by Eugène Delacroix.

 Pilgrimage to one of the major oracles was one of the central reasons for religious travel in the ancient world, particularly in Rome.
 These pilgrimages were generally made to oracles, such as that at Delphi, who was known as Pythia or simply the Oracle of Delphi, a title that passed to different women.
 Romans would have visited these oracles in the hopes of gaining some insight about their future.
 Generally, oracles were associated with a god.
 Pythia, for example, was associated with Apollo.

 Health also played a role in motivating travel, both in Roman and Greek culture.
-Travelers visited sanctuaries associated with deities or gods and specific phys, such as the Greek one at Epidaurus, in the hopes of curing illness and disease.
-These sanctuaries would have sometimes been associated with specific physicians, as well as deities.
+Travelers visited sanctuaries associated with various deities, such as the Sanctuary of Asclepius at Epidauros, in the hopes of curing illness and disease.
+These sanctuaries would have sometimes also been associated with specific physicians.
 Galen, for example, was famously associated with the sanctuary of Asclepius.
 Sanctuary sites were often isolated, and included springs, as well as diversions, such as works of art and stadiums for athletic events.
 Other forms of travel in the name of health, such as journeys by ship, also existed.